jothipn/jothipn.github.io/_posts/2023-08-19-char-encoding.md

 As we can see, od shows the same sequence of bytes that we arrived after our encoding exercise.

 Let us also do the decoding exercise once.
-Let us code this sequence of bits F09F8D8ECF80.
+Let us decode this sequence of bits F09F8D8ECF80.

 1. If we write F09F8D8ECF80 out - it reads 1111 0000 1001 1111 1000 1101 1000 1110 1100 1111 1000 0000
 2. The first byte starts with 1111 indicating that it is a 4 byte encoded character.